jveitchmichaelis/build_opencv/README.md

 Easy build OpenCV.

 ## Releases
-To save you some time checkout if the opencv builds in releases of this repo matches the setup you are looking for first!
+To save you some time checkout if the pre-built opencv binaries in releases of this repo for the configuration you are looking for first!
 [Releases](https://github.com/i3drobotics/build_opencv/releases)

 ## About
 Scripts are provided in this repository to make building opencv from source simple and pain free.
 While a lot of the options provided here are the same as running cmake this approach helps to avoid missing to tick an important box or getting a path wrong by providing options in an easy to read text file.
 Also each option is documented in this readme along with some notes on possible issues associated with it.

-To prove why this is needed see [here]() for the full list of possible cmake options for OpenCV v3.4.11.

 ## Requirements
  - git
  - cmake
  - visual studio

-## Compatiblity
-Tested on OpenCV v3.4.11
- - Visual Studio 15 2017 Win64
- - Visual Studio 15 2017 Win64 with extra modules
- - Visual Studio 15 2017 Win64 with CUDA 10.2

 ## Run
 Use the 'run.bat' script to download and build opencv.
 One script does everything!.
 This will use the options defined in 'options.txt' to define what to download and build.
 Once complete a folder named 'install' will have the full opencv install.